-New Mexico Governor declares state of emergency for Doña Ana County, nearly $1 million in state funds for recovery
+New Mexico governor declares state of emergency for Doña Ana County, nearly $1 million in state funds for recovery

-LAS CRUCES, New Mexico (KTSM) – New Mexico Governor Michelle Lujan Grisham signed an emergency declaration for Doña Ana County freeing up nearly $1 million for recovery efforts.
+EL PASO, Texas (KTSM) – New Mexico Gov. Michelle Lujan Grisham signed an emergency declaration for Doña Ana County, freeing up nearly $1 million for recovery efforts.

 Lujan signed the declaration on Sunday after an order mandating residents in La Union to evacuate their homes in preparation for heavy rains and flooding the day before.